SummerSlam (1997)

-The 1997 SummerSlam (marketed as SummerSlam: Hart & Soul) was the 10th annual SummerSlam professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on August 3, 1997, at the Continental Airlines Arena in East Rutherford, New Jersey.
+The 1997 SummerSlam, promoted as SummerSlam: Hart & Soul, was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the 10th annual SummerSlam and took place on August 3, 1997, at the Continental Airlines Arena in East Rutherford, New Jersey.
+This was the second SummerSlam to be held at the venue, after the 1989 event when it was known as the Brendan Byrne Arena (renamed in 1996).

 Seven matches were contested at the event.
-This event was the second to be held in New Jersey with the first previous event held in 1989.
+The promotional title was a reference to the rivalry between Bret Hart and The Undertaker.
+This was the main event of the show where Hart defeated Undertaker to win the WWF Championship which had Shawn Michaels as the special guest referee.
+If Hart had lost the match, he would have never been able to wrestle in the United States ever again, and additionally, if Michaels had shown any bias towards either competitor, he too would have never been able to wrestle in the United States ever again.

-The event also included the culmination of a contest in partnership with Discovery Zone with a $1 million prize which nobody won.
+The event also included the culmination of a contest in partnership with Discovery Zone with a US$1 million prize which nobody won.
 It included several attempted calls where nobody was home.
 The contest ended after a potential winner failed to guess the proper key to the casket containing the prize money.

-The event also marked the first WWF pay-per-view appearance of Michael Cole, and the last WWF pay-per-view appearance of Todd Pettengill, who left the company before returning to host segments, and matches of the WWE DVD, and Blu-ray release The Best of In Your House: Pay-Per-View Classics 1995-1999 in 2013.
+The event also marked the first WWF pay-per-view appearance of commentator Michael Cole, and the last WWF pay-per-view appearance of Todd Pettengill, who left the company before returning to host segments and matches of the DVD and Blu-ray release The Best of In Your House: Pay-Per-View Classics 1995–1999 in 2013.

 Production

 Background

-The event was held at the Continental Airlines Arena in East Rutherford, New Jersey.
+The 10th annual SummerSlam was held at the Continental Airlines Arena in East Rutherford, New Jersey, which was the second SummerSlam at the venue after the 1989 event when it was known as the Brendan Byrne Arena (renamed in 1996).

-SummerSlam is an annual pay-per-view (PPV) produced every August by the World Wrestling Federation (WWF, now WWE) since 1988.
-Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, and was considered one of the "Big Five" PPVs, along with King of the Ring.
+SummerSlam is an annual professional wrestling pay-per-view (PPV) event produced every August by the World Wrestling Federation (WWF, now WWE) since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four", and was considered one of the "Big Five" PPVs with the addition of King of the Ring in 1993.
 It has since become considered WWF's second biggest event of the year behind WrestleMania.
-The 1997 event was the 10th event in the SummerSlam chronology, and was scheduled to be held on August 3, 1997, at the Continental Airlines Arena in East Rutherford, New Jersey.
+The 10th SummerSlam event was scheduled to be held on August 3, 1997, at the Continental Airlines Arena in East Rutherford, New Jersey, marking the second SummerSlam to be held at the venue, after the 1989 event when it was known as the Brendan Byrne Arena (renamed in 1996).
+It also had the promotional title "Hart & Soul" as a reference to the rivalry between Bret Hart and The Undertaker.